GIRONA & COSTA BRAVA

 The day finishes in the town of L'Escala, just a short distance from the beach.
-It is also close to the ruins of the ancient Greco-Roman city of Empuries.
+Escala is known for its anchovies, and is also close to the ruins of the ancient Greco-Roman city of Empuries.
 Founded over 2,500 years, Empuries was once the most important city in Northern Spain.

 It only began to decline after Barcelona was founded as a Roman colony under the Emperor Augustus.
 Today you can see the ruins of both the Greek and Roman sites, which were built alongside each other.
 You can easily compare the different architectural styles of the two ancient super-powers!